 Notice that you can't say "They were falling down the stairs" because falling is too short and too interesting to just be the background situation of a story.

-You can also "wave at" someone, but that can be done to mean "hello", "goodbye", or other meanings as well.
+You can also "wave at" someone.
+"Waving at" someone has a little bit broader meaning.
+It can mean waving to somoene to mean "hello", "goodbye", or other meanings as well.

 To "recognize" someone means to know who they are when you see them.
 You can recognize a friend or an acquaintance, if they look different than usual or you didn't see them very clearly.